Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       }
   })
 }),
-caption: [A SVM model demonstrating the separation of two classes of data (red dots and green crosses) with a linear hyperplane in 2D space based on features $x_1$ and $x_2$.
+caption: [An SVM model demonstrates the separation of two classes of data (red dots and green crosses) with a linear hyperplane in 2D space based on features $x_1$ and $x_2$.
 The blue dashed lines represent the margins, and the points on these margins (highlighted in yellow) are the support vectors, which are pivotal in defining the hyperplane and its orientation.]
 ) <svm>

 === Feedforward Neural Network